isomerpages/moe-bukitviewpri/_bvps-experience/Aesthetics and Performing Arts/MALAY DANCE.md

 permalink: /bvps-experience/Aesthetics-and-Performing-Arts/MALAY-DANCE/
 description: ""
 third_nav_title: Aesthetics and Performing Arts
+variant: markdown
 ---
 Malay Dance CCA believes that every member has the potential to develop their talent and build perseverance.
-We provide opportunities for every dancer to showcase their talents, develop leadership skills as well as to work in teams.
+We provide opportunities for every dancer to showcase their talents, develop leadership skills as well as to work in teams.&nbsp;